rizkytm/explorer-api/README.md

-# Elysia with Bun runtime
+# Explorer API using Elysia with Bun runtime

 ## Getting Started
 Install Dependencies (if counter error, try use node v22)